 Once we have finished recruitment for the role you applied for, we will then store your information in accordance with our Retention Policy.
-This can be found within this Suite f Policies.

 We have put in place measures to protect the security of your information (i.e., against it being accidentally lost, used, or accessed in an unauthorised way).
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
 Details of these measures are available within this suite of policies.